 Counter: 0 Counter: 1 Counter: 2 Counter: 3 Counter: 4 Counter: 5

-The following script may be useful if your git host is having downtime and instead of manually typing
+The following script may be useful when your git host has downtime, and instead of manually typing

-git pull multiple times until the host is online you can run the script once.
-It will try to pull the repository until it is successfully pulled.
+git pull multiple times until the host is online, you can run the script once.
+It will try to pull the repository until it is successful.

 #!/bin/bash until git pull &> /dev/null do echo "Waiting for the git host ..." sleep 1 done echo -e "\nThe git repository is pulled."

 The script will print “Waiting for the git host …” and

 for one second until the git host goes online.
 Once the repository is pulled, it will print “The git repository is pulled.”.

 Waiting for the git host ...
 Waiting for the git host ...
 Waiting for the git host ...
 The git repository is pulled.

 until loops are similar to each other.
 The main difference is that the